lintangiqhtiar/lintangiqhtiar/README.md

 - 👋 Hi, I’m @lintangiqhtiar
 - 👀 I’m interested in creating web
-- 🌱 I’m currently learning html,css and javascript
+- 🌱 I’m currently learning phyton, R, SQL
-- 💞️ I’m looking to collaborate on web design
+- 💞️ I’m looking to collaborate on data analytic
 - 📫 How to reach me on instagram @lintangiqhtiar

 <!---